 From boosting happiness to providing an energy boost, the benefits of exercise are well documented.
 Now there’s another reason to hit the gym.

-A recent study found that a person who did some type of exercise was about 3 percent less likely to have super short telomeres than a person who didn’t exercise at all.
-(8) Not only that, but the more a person exercised, the longer their telomeres.
+A 2022 systematic review and meta-analysis of seven studies that qualified found that exercise is beneficial to telomere length — in particular, consistent aerobic exercise for over six months.
+Another study found that the more a person exercised, the longer their telomeres.
 The correlation between telomere length and exercise activity seemed to be strongest among those in middle age, suggesting that it’s never too late to start a fitness program and keep those telomeres from shortening.

 3. Eat a Range of Foods for Antioxidant and Vitamin Benefits